LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Benchmarking Latent vs. Explicit Paradigms

 \subsection{Ablation Study}

-\revision{ To isolate the drivers of performance, we conduct a component-wise ablation (Table~\ref{tab:ablation}).
-Removing Latent Thinking causes a precipitous performance drop, confirming that continuous vectors capture chemical nuances far more effectively than discrete tokens.
+\revision{ To isolate the drivers of performance, we conduct a component-wise ablation (Table~\ref{tab:ablation}). \camera{These ablations are trained from scratch.} Removing Latent Thinking causes a precipitous performance drop, confirming that continuous vectors capture chemical nuances far more effectively than discrete tokens.
 Furthermore, the removal of ChemUpdater leads to a 12.0\% decline in optimization success, underscoring that dynamic perception is essential for chemical reasoning.
-Finally, the Latent Projector proves indispensable for bridging the semantic gap; without it, the model fails to map internal thought vectors back to the input space, disrupting the reasoning trajectory. }
+Finally, the latent projector proves indispensable for bridging the semantic gap; without it, the model fails to map internal thought vectors back to the input space, disrupting the reasoning trajectory. }